 In an effort to help meet the needs of commuting students, the College provides informal student lounges in the J. Bryan Brooks Student Center, Gee, Finch, and Sinclair buildings on the Davidson Campus and in the Davie Community (Classroom) Building on the Davie Campus.
 Students are encouraged to use these areas for relaxation and study between classes.
-For a quieter environment, students are encouraged to make use of study rooms in the Learning Resources Center or the Learning Commons.
+For a quieter environment to study or do homework, students are encouraged to make use of study rooms in the Learning Commons and Library in the Edward Love LRC building.